10 Tips to crack NEET 2020

-10 tips to crack NEET 2019 - As the time for National Eligibility cum Entrance Exam is approaching the candidates are gearing up with a power-pact preparation to face India’s biggest medical exam.
+10 tips to crack NEET 2020 - As the time for National Eligibility cum Entrance Exam is approaching the candidates are gearing up with a power-pact preparation to face India’s biggest medical exam.
 NEET is the one examination which open the gates to leading medical colleges and dental colleges of the country.
 Preparation of two years (Class 11 and 12) in one go might deter you however if prepared resourcefully, then nothing can stop you from securing a MBBS seat.
-Nearly 15.19 lakh students are expected to appear for the NEET 2019.
+Every year around 15.19 lakh students registers for the offline exam, therefore it is also expected that registration for NEET 2020 will increase.
 In soaring competition such as this, preparation alone might not sail you through; you need to prepare in the best possible way.
-Careers360 has brought to you a 10 tips to crack NEET 2019 the smarter way.
-NEET 2019 preparation with these 10 tips would help you bring your A-game on the exam day.
+Careers360 has brought to you a 10 tips to crack NEET 2020 the smarter way.
+NEET 2020 preparation with these 10 tips would help you bring your A-game on the exam day.

 1) Study planner